Conservatoire national des arts et métiers: Faculties

 The academic staff headcount in 2020 reached 1,670, with 568 professors/researchers and 1,120 academic staff, which are called at CNAM: Biatss (French: bibliothèque, ingénieurs, administratifs, techniciens, social et santé | English: library staff, engineering staff, administrative staff, technical taff, social and health services staff).

-Doctoral college, doctoral schools and research centres
+Doctoral college, schools and research centres

 Doctoral college and doctoral schools

 The CNAM provides via its doctoral college PhD-curricula via distance-learning (along the job), or on-site.
 There are 91 PhD candidates enrolled at the EiCNAM Grande Ecole engineering School, and a total of 350 professors-researchers and academic staff for a total of 340 doctoral students from 40 different nationalities enrolled at CNAM worldwide, at which 60 thesis defence/examination take place yearly.
 The doctoral college of CNAM comprises two doctoral schools: